giodiblasi/ToPickPlace/README.md

-# ToPickPlace :construction: Work In Progress :construction:
+# ToPickPlace
 This is my Pet Project (A project where I can experiment with new tecnologies and methodologies)

 ## The idea :bulb:
-ToPickPlace assigns seats to all attendees for a given event.
+ToPickPlace assigns seats to all attendees for a given event using a genetic algorithm.
 The seats are assigned considering the topics which attendees are interesting to.

 ## Features